particle-iot/docs/src/content/troubleshooting/led.md

 ![Identifying and fixing SIM holder](/assets/images/bad-sim-socket.png)
 <p class="caption"> <a target="_blank" href="/assets/images/bad-sim-socket.png">Click here</a> for a larger image.</p>

 Try using your hands to press down on the SIM card to improve contact between the SIM and the metal pins underneath--while pressing on the SIM card, press the `{{reset-button}}` button on the Electron.
-If you see the device begin to connect to the cellular network (flash green), you may have a damaged SIM card holder and should [contact Particle](https://support.particle.io/hc/).
+If you see the device begin to connect to the cellular network (flash green), you may have a loose SIM card holder.

 {{collapse op="end"}}